provocon/cmcc-app-creator/README.md

     └── pom.xml
 ```

-The [base workspace itself is available in from CoreMedia][coremedia--blueprints].
+The [base workspace itself is available in from CoreMedia][coremedia-blueprints].
 Please consult the [Product Homepage][coremedia].

 [coremedia]: https://www.coremedia.com/